ipitio/ocr-pdf/README.md

 - The Bash script, which runs the Python script
 - The Docker image, which runs the Bash script
-- A Google Colab or GitHub Actions server, both of which run the Docker container
+- A Google Colab or GitHub Actions server, both of which run the Docker image

 Read on to find out which is best for you!